 Comrade Joe Germano attended the 74th Annual Commemoration of the Battle for Iwo Jima.
 He visited the Pacific Islands of Guam, Saipan, Tinian and Iwo Jima.
-Comrade Germano is seen here on his return trip Captain George Bustillo, and three copilots.
+During his visit he was fortunate enough to meet the Commandant of the Marine Corps, General Robert Neller.
+Comrade Germano is also seen here on his return trip Captain George Bustillo, and three copilots.
 Captain Bustillo emailed saying “It was a pleasure and an honor to have you onboard our 777-300 ER flight from Tokyo to Newark today.
 Hope you enjoyed it as much as we did.”

 Joe Germano was nominated by Senator George Latimer to be inducted into the New York State Veteran’s Hall of Fame in 2017.
 The intent of the Senate Veteran’s Hall of Fame is to recognize outstanding veterans from NYS who have distinguished themselves in both military and civilian life.
 Joe is a life-long resident of Mamaroneck and a WWII veteran.
 He enlisted in the U.S. Marine Corps in 1943, and served in the Pacific Theater.
 Joe returned to Mamaroneck following his discharge in 1946 where he built a reputation as a successful businessman and a dedicated supporter of many community organizations.
 Joe has been recognized over the past 70+ years as highly valued member of our community, and is well deserving of this recognition.